 The Creative Methods lab has been funded by the Transforming Sexuality and Gender Research Cluster, so Cluster bookings take highest priority.
 Staff associated with Psychology can book the lab if it is not required by the Cluster.
 Priority is given to the cluster, then psychology.
 If a booking is made by a lower priority need it may be cancelled if a higher priority need arises.

-Struggling with SPSS?
-At a loss with research methods?
-As a first step please check out these films to help entering data, coding variables and carrying out statistical tests.
+We also have some additional films to help entering data, coding variables and carrying out statistical tests.
 You might need to enter your university login and password.